A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Numerical Examples

-Figure~\ref{fig: QFTD_cosPiX_Result} shows a direct comparison between the analytical derivative and the one obtained via the quantum algorithm.
+Figure~\ref{fig: QFTD_cosPiX_Result} shows a direct comparison between the analytical derivative and the one obtained via the QFTD quantum algorithm.
 Specifically, the output of the quantum circuit is compared to the square of the analytical derivative because the derivative is encoded in the quantum state's amplitude, and the square of the amplitude represents the state's measurement probability.
-The graphical comparison suggests agreement between the analytical and the quantum-circuit-based results.
+The graphical comparison suggests a good agreement between the analytical and the quantum-circuit-based results.
 In more quantitative terms, this observation is also supported by the high value of the coefficient of determination $R^2=0.982$.
 The quality of this result is aligned with the findings from classical DFT-based derivative algorithms \cite{johnson_notes_nodate, sunaina_calculating_2018}, which noted that periodic input functions are well-suited for Fourier-based derivative techniques.
+Nonetheless, this result may be further improved by conducting circuit simulations with additional shots and by using additional qubits to increase the sample frequency of the input function.

 The second example is chosen to be $f(x) = 1/x$ (see Fig.~\ref{fig: 1overX_FuncAndFreq}).
 Also in this case, the function and its derivatives are $C^{\infty}$ over the restricted real axis $(-\infty,0)\cup(0,\infty)$.
-For the numerical example, we choose $x \in (-1,0^-)\cup(0^+,1)$.
+For the numerical example, we choose $x \in (-1,0^-)\cup(0^+,1)$ with $\Delta x = \frac{1-(-1)}{2^8}\approx\num{7.8e-3}$.
 This example is chosen to illustrate the ability of the QFTD algorithm to handle functions with singularities.
 In addition, the function and its derivatives vanish at infinity but are not compactly supported, hence determining a relatively broad spectral content.
 This latter aspect is important to acknowledge when using a Fourier transform-based approach because the number of harmonics retained in the transform is critical to properly capture the spectral content of the original signal.

-Figure~\ref{fig: QFTD_1OverX_Result_2sided_Full} shows in semi-logarithmic scale the direct comparison of the QFTD and the corresponding analytical derivative, given by $\text{-}1/x^2$.
-As in the previous case, results are compared in terms of the square of the resulting function.